113ll3/Ibmclouddocscli/ts_createapps.md

 The following error might be displayed when you use the CLI to create an app:
 ```
 FAILED
-Application created, but could not get code
+App created, but could not get code
 https://cloud.ibm.com/developer/projects/b22165f3-cbc6-4f73-876f-e33cbec199d4/code
 ```
 {: screen}